zeynepakcayy/zeynepakcayy/README.md

 - **Gym Management Database System**
   Designed a normalized relational database schema and implemented SQL queries for data management, aggregation, and reporting.

-- **Data-Driven Web Applications**
+- **Architecture Portfolio Website**
-  Developed simple web interfaces connected to structured datasets to visualize and explore processed data.
+  Developed a responsive portfolio website using HTML, CSS, and JavaScript to showcase architectural projects with structured layouts and interactive elements.

 ---